ChrisSantosLang/redscience/docs/source/index.rst

 redscience has not yet been released, but feel free to preview our plans by reading this documentation.
-If you want alerts when we release, you can follow out twitter acount at @redscience_ai or join the
+If you want alerts when we release, you can follow our twitter acount at @redscience_ai or join the
 `redscience-announce GoogleGroup <https://groups.google.com/g/redscience-announce>`_